Skip to main content

 At Tucson Wellness MD we prioritize your safety and effectiveness above all else.
 That’s why we use only lab-grade weight loss medications sourced directly from trusted manufacturers.

 We do not use compounded medications or products from compounding pharmacies.
-Compounded medications are custom-mixed formulations that may vary in quality, potency, and safety.
+Compounded medications are customized formulations prepared by licensed pharmacies.
+Availability and regulatory oversight may vary depending on product and jurisdiction.

 Your health and results matter to us.
 This commitment helps us provide you with the best care possible on your weight loss journey.

-Semaglutide, tirzepatide, and the upcoming retatrutide represent exciting advances in the treatment of obesity and metabolic disease.
+GLP-1–based medications are being used in the medical management of obesity and related metabolic conditions under physician supervision.
 While they’re not magic bullets, they can provide significant support alongside lifestyle changes.

 If you’re interested in learning more about these options or finding out which is right for you, schedule a consultation with a qualified provider who can help you weigh the benefits, risks, and costs.